lachiescarsbrook/CanID/README.md

 bwa index workflow/files/canFam3_withY.fa
 conda deactivate bwa
 ```
+We have also released a reference panel (in binary PLINK format) containing 2,011,237 biallelic transversional SNPs, which is used to determine the taxonomic status of each sample through a combination of PCA projection and discriminant function analysis.
+To download, ensure you are still in the `CanID` directory, and use the following:

 ```
-wget https://github.com/lachiescarsbrook/CanID/releases/download/${TAG}/ | grep -Eo 'https://github.com/lachiescarsbrook/CanID/releases/download/${TAG}/[^"]+' > reference_files.txt
-wget -i reference_files.txt
+TAG="1.0" #This should reflect the most up-to-date release https://github.com/lachiescarsbrook/CanID/releases/download/$TAG/dog_wolf_panel_2M.bed workflow/files/dog_wolf_panel_2M.bed https://github.com/lachiescarsbrook/CanID/releases/download/$TAG/dog_wolf_panel_2M.bim workflow/files/dog_wolf_panel_2M.bim
+https://github.com/lachiescarsbrook/CanID/releases/download/$TAG/dog_wolf_panel_2M.fam workflow/files/dog_wolf_panel_2M.fam
+https://github.com/lachiescarsbrook/CanID/releases/download/$TAG/sites_2M workflow/files/sites_2M
+https://github.com/lachiescarsbrook/CanID/releases/download/$TAG/sites_2M.bin workflow/files/sites_2M.bin
+https://github.com/lachiescarsbrook/CanID/releases/download/$TAG/sites_2M.idx workflow/files/sites_2M.idx
 ```
+You are now ready to run `CanID`

 ## **Quick Start**
 The `CanID` workflow requires parameters specified in two user-modified files to run, both of which are located in the `config` directory:

-**1.** `user_config.yaml` – used to set the run name, and specify the paths to both the `sample_file_list.tsv` and the custom CanFam3.1 reference genome.
+**1.** `user_config.yaml`: used to set the run name, and specify the paths to both the `sample_file_list.tsv` and the custom CanFam3.1 reference genome.
 There are also optional parameters that can be modified.

-**2.** `sample_file_list.tsv` – provides a list of library names, sample names, and paths to the paired-end sequencing reads (which must have either the .fq.gz or .fastq.gz suffix)
+**2.** `sample_file_list.tsv`: provides a list of library names, sample names, and paths to the paired-end sequencing reads (which must have either the .fq.gz or .fastq.gz suffix)

 | Library Name | Sample Name | Path |
 |-----------|-----|--------|